24 April 2013

 by Axel Pinpin (translated from the Filipino)

-Thick sweat on my forehead.
-Cold in the skin
+Thick sweat formed on my forehead.
+Cold on skin

 Who are you who kidnapped and thieved freedom?